Coronado in Blanco Canyon

 Overall, Floyd County's history is a testament to the spirit of its residents and the determination to overcome obstacles while maintaining a strong sense of community identity.

-This timeline provides a concise overview of the key events in the history of Floyd County, Texas.
+This timeline provides a condensed summary of the historical journey of Floyd County, Texas.

 • 1876: Floyd County is established and named after Dolphin Ward Floyd, a pioneer and Texas Ranger.